ankane/pgsync/README.md

 2. Use deferrable constraints
 3. Disable triggers, which can silently break referential integrity

-When manually specifying the order, use `--jobs 1` so tables are synced one-at-a-time. [master]
+When manually specifying the order, use `--jobs 1` so tables are synced one-at-a-time.

 ```sh
 pgsync table1,table2,table3 --jobs 1
 ```

-If your tables have [deferrable constraints](https://begriffs.com/posts/2017-08-27-deferrable-sql-constraints.html), use: [master, experimental]
+If your tables have [deferrable constraints](https://begriffs.com/posts/2017-08-27-deferrable-sql-constraints.html), use:

 ```sh
 pgsync --defer-constraints
 ```

+**Note:** This feature is currently experimental.

-To disable triggers and potentially break referential integrity, use: [master, experimental]
+To disable triggers and potentially break referential integrity, use:

 ```sh
 pgsync --disable-integrity
 ```

+**Note:** This feature is currently experimental.

 ## Triggers

-Disable user triggers with: [master, experimental]
+Disable user triggers with:

 ```sh
 pgsync --disable-user-triggers
 ```

+**Note:** This feature is currently experimental.

 ## Append-Only Tables